I remember when I first brought my guinea pigs home for the first time.

 Don’t put vitamin C drops into the water – your guinea pig should be getting plenty from their diet.

-Choosing food dishes for your guinea pigs isn’t too complicated – pretty much anything will do the trick, whether it’s a small dining plate, plastic dog bowl, or ceramic dish.
+Choosing food dishes for your guinea pigs isn’t too complicated – pretty much anything will do the trick, whether it’s a small dining plate, plastic food bowl, or ceramic dish.
+You could also add a hay rack.

-Personally, I use ceramic food dishes for my guinea pigs.
+Personally, I use ceramic food dishes for my cavies.

 They’re robust, sturdy, and difficult to knock over.